ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

 ---
-title: "Threat Explorer and real-time detections" ms.author: deniseb
+title: "Threat Explorer and real-time detections, new to Threat Explorer, changes to Threat Explorer, new to Office 365, Security, Cloud Security, new to Security in ATP" ms.author: deniseb
 author: denisebmsft
 manager: dansimp